 Please be aware that laws governing disqualifying convictions vary significantly by jurisdiction, and the above list is not inclusive of all disqualifying convictions.
 You may be found ineligible to drive for Lyft based on other types of records.

+There may be charges additional to those listed above that would disbar you, as they said.
+Does this apply to office positions?
 As for the office or corporate positions, it’s not clear what felonies might take you out of the running.
 We’d say they won’t like to see records that include charges for credit card or identity theft and breach of contract or trust.

 Does Lyft drug test?